 Congratulations, you're preparing to take the bar exam!

 As a law school graduate, you will typically apply for bar admission through a state board of bar examiners.
 Each state determines its own criteria regarding eligibility to sit for its bar exam.
-For comprehensive information about a particular state's bar exam requirements, you should refer to the various charts in the ABA's National Conference of Bar Examiners' Comprehensive Guide to Bar Admission Requirements.
+For comprehensive information about a particular state's bar exam requirements, you should refer to the various charts in the Comprehensive Guide to Bar Admission Requirements published by the American Bar Association Section of Legal Education and Admissions to the Bar and the National Conference of Bar Examiners (NCBE).

 We've provided information about the application for admission you will complete prior to sitting for the exam.
 If you're curious, we have information about the exam itself and what to expect.
 Finally, our FAQs inform you about the law school's role in completing your character and fitness certification, sending your transcripts, and verifying your employment if you worked here when you were student.